nplan-io/ml_paper_club/README.md

 - If you want to speak, use the 'raise hand' option.
 There will be a moderator watching out for people who want to speak.
 - If you have a question, post it in the chat and the speaker will answer it for you.

-Bear in mind that these meetings are recorded for dissemination purposes.
+Bear in mind that these meetings may be recorded for dissemination purposes.

 ## Next meetup's paper ##